 Every application has its own “moment of truth”.
 This is the point in the application where the user understands how the app works.
 In the early days of Facebook, the aim was to get newly registered users to upload a profile photo, send a friend request and post something on their wall.
 They knew after completing these three steps, the user will understand the value of Facebook.

 After which steps will the user reach the “moment of truth” in my application?
 What is the most important user flow in my application?
-Which journey must the user try out to really understand my product? – These are the questions you have to ask yourself first.
+Which user journey must they try out to really understand my product? – These are the questions you have to ask yourself first.

 2. What is my users’ prior knowledge before using my app?

 After finding the most important flow to teach the user, I recommend you think about this question as well – What questions will my user have when first opening the app?
 What do they already know about my app?

 This is a very good method to verify your main flow.
 You can also prioritize the gathere user questions and also think about which ones you have to answer during the app onboarding.
 You can also validate these problems, questions with the help of user interviews.
 During one of my recent projects at UX Studio, I used this technique to clarify the main stages of our user onboarding.
 We gathered first-user questions and grouped them by subject and user persona.

 3. Test and measure!